 The Second Five Year Review, completed on September 23, 2010, concluded that the remedy is protective in the short-term, however, in order to be protective in the long-term, several follow-up actions needed to be taken including: (1) incorporate previous measures taken to a) control landfill gas, b) address potential future risk posed to recreational users, c) regulatory changes to cleanup standards, and d) land use restrictions into the remedy via a decision document; (2) collect additional overburden groundwater data to confirm that vapor intrusion exposure pathway to residents living near well B-12R is not complete; (3) conduct groundwater sampling for inorganics to confirm that concentrations are consistent with background levels; and (4) ensure that the depth of cover materials overlying waste in the City reclaimed area are adequate to prevent exposure risk to recreational users of the site.

-EPA is scheduled to finalize a decision document (Explanation of Significant Differences) to incorporate the aforementioned remedy components into the Site Administrative Record in the first quarter of 2013.
+EPA finalized a decision document (Explanation of Significant Differences) to incorporate the aforementioned remedy components into the Site Administrative Record in May 2013.
 Additional groundwater data and historical information gathered has confirmed that residents living near the extraction well are not being exposed to volatile organic vapors from the contaminated groundwater.
 Sampling also confirmed that concentrations of inorganics in groundwater are consistent with background levels.
-Lastly, further soil boring investigations performed on the eastern area of the site formerly reclaimed by the City for recreational use confirmed that two out of twenty seven sample locations had less than one foot of clean soil cover; consequently additional clean soil was added to these areas to ensure public safety.
+Lastly, further soil boring investigations performed on the eastern area of the site, formerly reclaimed by the City for recreational use, confirmed that two out of twenty seven sample locations had less than one foot of clean soil cover; consequently, to ensure public safety, additional clean soil was added to these areas during summer 2013.